 or

-depending on the parity of $n_k$ (see \Cref{rmk:shift of towers}).
-Without loss of generality, by passing to a subsequence if necessary, we may assume that only one of the above definitions gives bases of towers in the Rokhlin tower decomposition.
-Suppose it is the case specified by the intervals in \eqref{eq:FixedCase}.
-The reasoning for the other case is analogous.
+depending on the parity of $n_k$; see \Cref{rmk:shift of towers}.
+Without loss of generality, by passing to a subsequence if necessary, we may assume that only one of the two alternatives above occurs in the Rokhlin tower decomposition.
+We assume that this is the case specified by the intervals in \eqref{eq:FixedCase}.
+The argument in the other case is analogous.